jwowillo/greenerthumb/README.md

 ## Documentation

-* Running `make` in the 'doc' folder generates PDF documentation.
+* Running `make` in the the 'doc' folders generates PDF documentation.
+* Running `make` in the root folder runs 'make' in all the 'doc' folders'.